guopeng-jiang/LichtFeld-Studio/README.md

 ```

 Command Breakdown:
--i path/to/360_frames: The input folder containing the 360° images you extracted with FFmpeg.
+`-i path/to/360_frames`: The input folder containing the 360° images you extracted with FFmpeg.
--o path/to/2d_output: The output folder where the new 2D images will be saved.
+`-o path/to/2d_output`: The output folder where the new 2D images will be saved.
---equirectangularNbSplits 8: This splits each 360° image into 8 perspective views (like photos taken facing forward, right, back, left, etc.).
+`--equirectangularNbSplits 8`: This splits each 360° image into 8 perspective views (like photos taken facing forward, right, back, left, etc.).
 This is a good default for full coverage.
---equirectangularSplitResolution 1200: This sets the output resolution of the square 2D images to 1200x1200 pixels.
+`--equirectangularSplitResolution 1200`: This sets the output resolution of the square 2D images to 1200x1200 pixels.
 Adjust as needed for your project's quality requirements.

 Below is the original documentation
 ---------------------------------------------------------------------------------------------------